arisnacg/nodejs-glabenv/README.md

 - Create a new variable if there is a key in the local env file that doesn't exist in GitLab env variables.
 - Update the variable if the value of the key in the local env file doesn't match the one in GitLab env variables.
 - Delete the variable if there is a key in GitLab env variables that doesn't exist in the local env file.

+You can see the output of this command on the demo gif above

 ## What's Next? 🤔